ChristinaLK/chtc-htc/_episodes/06-troubleshoot.md

 > release your held jobs (using `condor_release`) or
 > re-submit the jobs, you should no longer get the same error.
 {: .callout}

+### Jobs with Errors

+## Preventing Job Failures

+> Run test jobs / interactive jobs.

+## Asking For Help

+Sometimes you might not be able to figure out what's going on with your jobs, or why.
+Don't hesitate to email chtc@cs.wisc.edu with questions.
+A good troubleshooting request has the following information:

+* Tell which submit server you log into
+* Describe your problem:
+  * What are you trying to do?
+  * What did you expect to see?
+  * What was different than what you expected?
+  * What error messages have you received (if any)?
+* Attach any relevant files (output, error, log, submit files, scripts) or tell which directory on the submit server where we can find these files.

+> ## Optional Exercise: Can't Start
+>
+> Edit your `hello-chtc.sub` submit file by adding one line:
+> > requirements = (OpSysMajorVer == 5)
+> {: .source}
+>
+> Then submit the jobs.
+Even if you wait 5-10 minutes, they probably
+> won't start running.
+To see why, choose one of the JobIds and run:
+>
+> > condor_q -better-analyze JobId
+> {.bash}
+>
+> This will print out an analysis of why your job isn't running.
+{: .challenge}